Florida Women's Law Group

 Date: Jun 24 2021

-In Florida, there are five primary types of alimony that a judge can order.
+In Florida, there are four primary types of alimony that a judge can order.
 Each is designed to assist the lower-earning spouse to become more financially self-sufficient.
 Many times, a wife is hesitant to begin divorce proceedings because she is afraid that her husband will completely cut her off financially and she will have no access to funds to live much less pay for an attorney.
 This is where temporary alimony can be beneficial.

 Temporary alimony is awarded when the divorce papers are filed and continues until the divorce is final.
 The purpose is to allow the spouse that either makes no money or significantly less than the other spouse the ability to pursue the divorce until completion while also covering living expenses during the case.